FairCLIP: Social Bias Elimination based on Attribute Prototype Learning and Representation Neutralization

 \subsection{Setup}

 We divide CelebA into a training set and a test set.
 The training set is $30\%$ and the test set is $70\%$.
 All the debiasing processes are done on the training set.
 For the selection of CLIP architecture, we use the RN101 architecture, with a 512-dimensional representation layer, a ResNet-101 model for the visual encoder, and a Bert model for the text encoder.
 In the APL, the initialization of the learnable word vector prefixes is randomly initialized, and the optimizer is SGD.
 For the choice of hyperparameters, we set the length of the prefixes to 6 and the $\lambda$ to 0.8.
-To prevent overfitting, we decide the training epochs of the RRM based on the $Bias@100$ on the test set.